cjthedj97/chowdown/_recipes/Sous Vide Self-Buttering Corn on the Cob.md

 ingredients:
 - corn shucked
-- 2 to 4 tablespoons cold butter, depending on your preference.
+- cold butter, depending on your preference.
 - Pinch of salt

 directions: